jscottb/pcbs/Naan-Boards/README.md

 The XLRG Naan will run about 13$USD shipped for 5 boards.
 It's almost 10cm x 2 in size.

 Note: Some PCB makers have the size cap at 50mm before the price goes up per board.
-JLCPCB and PCBWay are currently 100mm before the per board increase.
+PCBWay and other manufacturers are currently 100mm before the per board increase.
 Always check as you enter the board info on the sellers site.

 See the png files for what the boards look like.
 Note that the half-naan's lettering is wrong on the image but has been corrected in the gerbers included in the zip file.
 <br>

 <u><b>Getting PCBs manufactured:</b></u><br>

-Just download the zip file from this site for the PCB you want and upload the that file to the PCB makers site of your choice and enter the size info if needed included below for the board you want to have manufactured.
+Just download the zip file from this site for the PCB you want and upload the that file to the PCB manufacturers site of your choice and enter the size info if needed included below for the board you want to have manufactured.

 <u>Board sizes:</u>